nharan/bears/doc/exchangequickstart.md

 If you'd like to use our already pre-built official binary images, it's as simple as downloading it from the Dockerhub registry with only one command:

 ```
-docker pull bearshares/bears
+docker pull offerit/offer
 ```

 ### Running a binary build without a Docker container

-If you build with Docker but do not want to run bearsd from within a docker container, you can stop here with this step and instead extract the binary from the container with the commands below.
-If you are going to run bearsd with docker (recommended method), skip this step altogether.
+If you build with Docker but do not want to run offerd from within a docker container, you can stop here with this step and instead extract the binary from the container with the commands below.
+If you are going to run offerd with docker (recommended method), skip this step altogether.
 We're simply providing an option for everyone's use-case.
 Our binaries are built mostly static, only dynamically linking to linux kernel libraries.
 We have tested and confirmed binaries built in Docker work on Ubuntu and Fedora and will likely work on many other Linux distrubutions.
 Building the image yourself or pulling one of our pre-built images both work.

 To extract the binary you need to start a container and then copy the file from it.

 ```
-docker run -d --name bearsd-exchange bearshares/bears
+docker run -d --name offerd-exchange offerit/offer
-docker cp bearsd-exchange:/usr/local/bearsd-default/bin/bearsd /local/path/to/bearsd
+docker cp offerd-exchange:/usr/local/offerd-default/bin/offerd /local/path/to/offerd
-docker cp bearsd-exchange:/usr/local/bearsd-default/bin/cli_wallet /local/path/to/cli_wallet
+docker cp offerd-exchange:/usr/local/offerd-default/bin/cli_wallet /local/path/to/cli_wallet
-docker stop bearsd-exchange
+docker stop offerd-exchange
 ```

 For your convenience, we have provided a provided an [example\_config](example\_config.ini) that we expect should be sufficient to run your exchange node.
 Be sure to rename it to simply `config.ini`.